zilliztech/claude-context/README.md

 ## ✨ Core Value

-- 🧠 **Your Entire Codebase as Context**: Unlike traditional keyword matching that can easily miss relevant code, it uses semantic search to retrieve all your care about from millions of lines of code, without going through multiple hops of discovery, and add to LLM context.
+🧠 **Your Entire Codebase as Context**: Claude Context uses semantic search to find all relevant code from millions of lines.
+No multi-round discovery needed.
+It brings results straight into the Claude's context.

-- 💰 **Don’t go bankrupt working with large codebase**: Compared to simply stuffing a whole directory of files in LLM context for each call, efficient indexing and search in vector database avoids breaking your budget.
+💰 **Cost-Effective for Large Codebases**: Instead of loading entire directories into Claude for every request, which can be very expensive, Claude Context efficiently stores your codebase in a vector database and only uses related code in context to keep your costs manageable.

 ---